 They say no one knows the depth of Naini Lake.
 Our boatman told us when we were bang in the middle of the lake, and all could do was stare at him like he was our God.
 Naini lake looks green – reflecting the thick tree covers of the mountains surrounding it.
 If you are in Nainital, you can not miss visiting Naini lake, no matter how touristy or crowded it is.

 Sukhna Lake, Chandigarh

 The Sukhna Lake in Chandigarh is a place to relax, do some boating, watch ducks roaming around.
-The only waterbody in the India’s best-planned city Chandigarh, Sukhna Lake is a place to visit and refresh from the city life.
+The only waterbody in India’s best-planned city Chandigarh, Sukhna Lake is a place to visit and refresh, from the hectic city life.
 Sukhna Lake is special to me – have tons of childhood memories associated with it – including cleaning it.

 Umiam Lake, Meghalaya